Izvra4ok/Izvra4ok/README.md

-<h2>Hi 👋, I'm Siarhey Barzakouski </h2>
+<h2>Hi 👋, I'm Siarhei Barzakouski </h2>

-<h3>My names is Siarhey.
+<h3>My names is Siarhei.
 I'm 32 years old.
 Programming  and developing inspire me a lot.
 My main goal is to obtain new knowledge, experience and skills.
 I study English twice of week with my teacher.
 I'm able to learn new technologies and frameworks quickly.
 I'm married and I have a beautiful daughter.</h3>